SHARENTING Do you know what it means?

-Social media has only been around for about a decade or so, and so as parents, we have been learning about social media at the same time that we have been talking about our kids.
+Social media has only been around for about a decade or so, and us, parents, have been learning about social media at the same time that we have been sharing things about our kids.

-These days there is an ongoing debate as to how parents can balance their right to share with their kids’ interest in privacy.What do you think about it?
+These days there is an ongoing debate as how parents can balance their right to share , with their kids’ interest in privacy.What do you think about it?

 Many parent do it in a natural way, they feel impulsed to document and share information about their kids, because they are very happy and proud about them.

-And nobody worry that when older, the kids could be embarrased by what was shared by their parents.
+And nobody considers that when they will grew older, the kids could be embarrased by what was shared by their parents long time ago.

-Sharing publicily our daily life as parents has become a social norm but we must be concerned that oversharing may pose safety and privacy risks for our kids.
+Sharing our daily life as parents to the general public has become a social «standard» but we must be awared that oversharing may pose a risk to the safety and privacy of our kids.

-By the time children are old enough to use social media themselves many already have a digital identity created for them by their parents.Sarah J. Clark M.P.H. associate director of the University of Michigan C.S.
+By the time children will be old enough to use social media themselves, many of them will have already a digital identity created for them by their parents.Sarah J. Clark M.P.H. associate director of the University of Michigan C.S.
 Mott Children’s Hospital Nation Poll

 Instagram photos, YouTube videos sit on servers owned by corporations and are visible to anyone.